 For those who don’t know me, I teach and learn with what is called a classically-eclectic style.
-When it comes to education, I am a classical-grammar-dialectic-rhetoric-stage-focused, Charlotte-Mason-living-book-and-nature-study-loving, fun-unit-study-and-lapbooking nut.
+When it comes to education, I am a classical-grammar-dialectic-rhetoric-arts-focused, Charlotte-Mason-living-book-and-nature-study-loving, fun-unit-study-and-lapbooking nut.
 (This just means I’m an intense and scatterbrained mom who has a good deal of ADD tendencies.)
 So there you have it.
 I’m glad I got that off my chest.

 And for those who started following our blog in the past year, you may not be aware of my complete an utter fascination with Homeschool in the Woods.
 Although our original plan for this year was to complete the Homeschool in the Woods Great Empires Project Pak with our Cycle 1 studies, those plans fell through the cracks due to eye surgery and everything else in the whole wide world that happened this year.

 And although Classical Conversations piqued my interest in history for the first time in my life just a few years back, it was actually the Homeschool in the Woods Time Traveler studies that instilled an insatiable curiosity of history in our hearts and minds here at Half-a-Hundred Acre Wood.
+(Affiliate links are included in this post.)

 And… honestly… I have never been so thrilled to be asked to review anything ever, ever, ever!!!
 Because this is the sort of stuff I have actually purchased multiple times.
 And I’ve always raved about it.
 For those who were not around for that, if you dig through the archives, you’ll see…